lab11/eagle/doc/BOM.md

 like values are grouped together and are sorted by value (e.g. all 22 pF caps are C1-C4, 10 µF are C5-12, etc).
 The [eagle_renumber.py](../scripts/eagle_renumber.py) script will do this correctly for you.
+Parts set with a value of DNP will be numbered last in order.

-_Tip:_ If you have sometimes DNP components (like resistors for debugging LEDs), give them a part number in the thousands (i.e.
-D1000 and R1000) and the renumber script will ignore those parts.
+_Tip:_ If you don't want the renumber script to touch a certain part, give it apart number in the thousands (i.e. D1000 and R1000) and the renumber script will ignore those parts.

 ## Add Part Attributes